kaikue/GravityEngine/README.md

 - Portals
 	- Advance to next level
 - Spikes
-	- Kill you, restart level
+	- Kill you (you freeze & flicker for a second, then restart level)
 	- Don't hurt if you walk through from the side?
 - Crates
 	- Follow player's changed gravity
+	- Can't change gravity while any crate is in midair?
+		- otherwise crates could be manipulated pretty easily
 - Mechanical parts
 	- Levers
 		- Toggle something when switched (walk or fall over)